-We arrived in the Airport and the bus got us all the way to the apron, without going inside the terminal.
+We arrived in the Airport, and the bus got us all the way to the apron, without going inside the terminal.

-We had lunch right there in the platform and the only security check was a hand-held metal detector they waved at us just in case, nothing else.
+We had lunch right there in the platform.
+And the only security check was a hand-held metal detector they waved at us just in case, nothing else.

-All in all it was the only flight of the day and it was the same group of crazy people who had arrived the day before right in the same Airplane.
+All in all, it was the only flight of the day.
+And it was the same group of crazy people who had arrived the day before right in the same Aeroplane.

-They probably were not authorised to interact with us more than what’s strictly necessary and appropriate with their role.
+They probably were not authorised to interact with us more than what’s strictly necessary, and appropriate with their role.

 There was the Ilyushin Il-18 in the place we had left it the day before.

-Yet another delicious flight full of grace while Chariots of Fire was in my head, without a bit of turbulence.
+Yet another delicious flight full of grace.
+Chariots of Fire was again in my head, and we hadn’t the slightest bit of turbulence.

-My knees didn’t fit in that seat, but when one has had its healthy dose of Medellin urban bus it doesn’t matter as much.
+My knees didn’t fit in that seat, but when one has had a healthy dose of Medellin urban Coonatra bus it doesn’t matter as much.

-The flight continued normally and we had a smooth approach and landing in Sunan.
+The flight continued normally, and we had a smooth approach and landing in Sunan.

 More photos of the flight between Samjiyon and Pyongyang in the gallery below.